mavaddat-javid-education/Red-DiscordBot/docs/install_linux_mac.rst

 .. _installing-red-linux-mac:

 --------------
-Installing Red
+Installing Edu
 --------------

-Choose one of the following commands to install Red.
+Choose one of the following commands to install Edu.

 To install without additional config backend support: